zurstadt/digitalsufism/primarysources.md

 ## Endnotes
 <a id="f1">1</a>: For further information about sources that are attributed to early Sufis figures, but which are no longer extant, see the [Future Directions](https://zurstadt.github.io/digitalsufism/futuredirections) page. [↩](#note1 "Return to text")

 <a id="f2">2</a>: Julian Baldick, <i>Mystical Islam: An Introduction to Sufism</i>, 2<sup>nd</sup> ed.
 (London: I.B.
 Tauris, 2008 [1989]), p.
 50. [↩](#note2 "Return to text")

 <a id="f3">3</a>: For a description of some of the most important of these figures, see the comments in Jeremy Farrell, "Early Traditionist Sufis: A Network Analysis," in Belal Abo Elabbas, Michael Dann, and Christopher Melchert (eds.), <i>Modern Hadith Studies: Continued Debates and New Approaches</i>.
 Edinburgh: Edinburgh University Press (Forthcoming). [↩](#note3 "Return to text")

 <a id="f4">4</a>: Sara Sviri, "The early mystical schools of Baghdad and Nīshāpūr, or: In search of Ibn Munāzil," <i>Jerusalem Studies in Arabic and Islam</i> 30 (2005): pp. 450-82, at p.
 455. [↩](#note4 "Return to text")

-<a id="f5">5</a>: The locution "neo-skeptic" was coined by Herbert Berg, "Competing paradigms in the study of Islamic origins: Qurʾān 15:89-91 and the value of <i>isnād</i>s," in Herbert Berg (ed). <i>Method and Theory in the Study of Islamic Origins</i>, Islamic History and Civilization Studies and Texts Vol. 49 (Leiden: Brill, 2003), pp. 259-90, at p.
-285. For the specific comments about Sufi historiography, see: Jawid Mojaddedi, <i>The Biographical Tradition in Sufism: The</i> ṭabaqāt <i>genre from al-Sulamī to Jāmī</i> (Richmond, Surrey: RoutledgeCurzon, 2001), p.
+<a id="f5">5</a>: The borrow the term "neo-skeptic" from Herbert Berg, "Competing paradigms in the study of Islamic origins: Qurʾān 15:89-91 and the value of <i>isnād</i>s," pp. 259-90, at p.
+285. In Herbert Berg (ed). <i>Method and Theory in the Study of Islamic Origins</i>, Islamic History and Civilization Studies and Texts Vol. 49 (Leiden: Brill, 2003).
+For the specific comments about Sufi historiography, see: Jawid Mojaddedi, <i>The Biographical Tradition in Sufism: The</i> ṭabaqāt <i>genre from al-Sulamī to Jāmī</i> (Richmond, Surrey: RoutledgeCurzon, 2001), p.
 2, pp. 171f;
 Kenneth Avery, <i>Shiblī: His Life and Thought in the Sufi Tradition</i> (Albany, NY: SUNY Press, 2014), p.
 2. [↩](#note5 "Return to text")

 <a id="f6">6</a>: Josef van Ess has insisted that this work should be attributed to Abū ʿAbd Allāh (or: ʿAlī) Aḥmad b. ʿĀṣim al-Anṭākī (d.
 239/853-4): van Ess, "Review: <i>Spiritual Purification in Islam: The Life and Works of al-Muḥāsibī</i>, by Gavin Picken," <i>Ilâhiyât Studies: A Journal on Islamic and Religious Studies</i> 2/1 (2011): pp. 126-132, at p.
 131. [↩](#note6 "Return to text")

 <a id="f7">7</a>: van Ess (ibid, p.
 130) avers that the Laleli MS is a transcription from al-Ghazālī's (d.
 505/1111) <i>Iḥyāʾ ʿUlūm al-Dīn</i>. [↩](#note7 "Return to text")

 <a id="f8">8</a>: <i>apud.</i> Christopher Melchert, "The Transition from Asceticism to Mysticism at the Middle of the 9<sup>th</sup> Century C.E.," <i>Studia Islamica</i> 83 (1996): pp. 51-70, at p.
 70 n.
 108. However, Melchert incorrectly contends that this MS is held in Istanbul; neither does he offer any dated evidence to esatablish that this MS can be persuasively attributed to al-Junayd.
 Compare with the evidence in <i>Waṣīyah</i> (Preserved), below. [↩](#note8 "Return to text")

 <a id="f9">9</a>: Cf. <i>Khizānat al-Turāth: Fihrist Makhṭūṭāt</i> (Cairo: Markaz al-Malik Fayṣal, N.D.), LXIII, p.
 77 no. 63403. [(link)](http://shamela.ws/browse.php/book-5678/page-42121#page-62077) [↩](#note9 "Return to text")

 <a id="f10">10</a>: Sezgin (<i>GAS</i> I, p.
 661 no. 30(+) ) following the BNRM Catalogue, incorrectly gives the title as "<i>Risāla fī t-taṣawwuf</i> ". [↩](#note10 "Return to text")

 <a id="f11">11</a>: The attribution has never been satisfactorily established.
 See the discussion in Radtke (ed.), <i>Adab al-Mulūk</i>, pp. 3-21. [↩](#note11 "Return to text")

 <a id="f12">12</a>: An edition has been promised in Hassan Ansari and Sabine Schmidtke, "Abū Saʿd al-Ḫargūshī and his <i>Kitāb al-Lawāmiʿ</i>: A Ṣūfī guidebook for preachers in 4<sup>th</sup>/10<sup>th</sup> century Nīšāpūr," <i>Arabica</i> 58 (2011): pp. 503-518. [↩](#note12 "Return to text")

-<a id="f13">13</a>: Edited by a team of unknown scholars from al-Azhar University (Cairo).
+<a id="f13">13</a>: Edited by a team of unknown scholars from al-Azhar University.
 Identifying these individuals is an academic desideratum. [↩](#note13 "Return to text")